parcel-bundler/awesome-parcel/readme.md

 ## Integration with other languages, frameworks

 - [parcel-rails](https://github.com/michaldarda/parcel-rails) - Ruby On Rails gem, for easier integration into Rails applications
+- [karma-parcel](https://github.com/valotas/karma-parcel) - Let parcel bundle your tests that karma should run

 ## Articles